Skip to main content

 We invite you to submit your answer in either essay OR video format.
 If you choose to submit a video, please limit your response to a 1-minute video, which can be submitted via a shared link to YouTube or another video hosting website.
 Please ensure your video is set to public and is accessible to the Admission Committee.
 (500 words or 1 minute)

 Prompt 2: A defining element of the Babson experience is learning and thriving in an equitable and inclusive community with a wide range of perspectives and interests.
-Please share something about your background, lived experiences, or viewpoint(s) that speaks to how you will contribute to and learn from Babson’s collaborative community.
+Please share something about your background, lived experiences, or viewpoint(s) that speak to: (1) your commitment to promoting access, connection, or understanding across differences; and/or (2) how you will contribute to and learn from Babson’s collaborative community.
 (250 words)

 We invite you to submit your answer in either essay OR video format.
 If you choose to submit a video, please limit your response to a 1-minute video, which can be submitted via a shared link to YouTube or another video hosting website.
 Please ensure your video is set to public and is accessible to the Admission Committee.
 (500 words or 1 minute)